jacob-carlborg/dstep/README.markdown

 		$ git clone git://github.com/jacob-carlborg/dstep.git

-3. Run `dub build --build=release` to build 32-bit version
+3. Run `dub build --arch=x86_mscoff --build=release` to build 32-bit version
 4. Run `dub build --arch=x86_64 --build=release` to build 64-bit version

 #### Remarks

 Building 32-bit version requires a 32-bit variant of the Visual Studio toolchain to be present in `PATH`.
 The same for 64-bit.
-Remember *not* to specify `-arch=x86` when building 32-bit version (`dub` will overwrite `-m32mscoff` with unsupported `-m32` switch).
-If you use libclang versions <= 3.7, you may need to install MinGW for header files.
+Remember to specify `--arch=x86_mscoff` when building 32-bit version.
+The architecture specification is mandatory as with the default architecture or `--arch=x86` dub will try to use unsupported `OPTLINK` linker. `OPTLINK` linker requires unsupported version of libclang binaries.
 Remember to install LLVM to its default installation path and to add its binaries to the `PATH` environmental variable (otherwise you may need to change `dub.json`).

 ## Usage